BuilDani/TODANI/README.md

-This is the app todani, still no logo and no real description, still need the license
+This is the app todani, still no logo and no real description.